Alternative Views

-Alternative Views was one of the longest running Public-access television cable TV programs in the United States.
+Alternative Views was one of the longest running public-access cable TV programs in the United States.
 Produced in Austin, Texas in 1978, it produced 563 hour-long programs featuring news, interviews and opinion pieces from a progressive political perspective.
 Show founders and on-air hosts, Douglas Kellner and Frank Morrow, produced the show on virtually no budget using facilities at Austin Community Television (ACTV) and the University of Texas at Austin.

 They also pioneered an innovative syndication system that placed the program in almost 80 television markets around the country.

 The business

 Audience

 Viewership was on a par with the local PBS station.
 Two surveys, one undertaken by the cable company, and another commissioned by it, indicate that from 20,000 to 30,000 Austin viewers watched Alternative Views each week.

 Distribution

 The audience for Alternative Views went well beyond the confines of Austin, Texas.
 Many Public-access television channels allow members to sponsor programs for exhibition in their cable market.
 In spring 1984 Alternative Views began sending program tapes to Public-access TV contacts in Dallas and San Antonio.
 In Fall 1984 they added Fayetteville, Atlanta, Minneapolis, Pittsburgh, and Urbana, Illinois.
 Cities around the United States subsequently joined, and, by the late 1980s, the program was shown in New York, Boston, Portland, San Diego, Marin County, California, Fairfax and Arlington Virginia, Cincinnati, San Francisco, Columbus, Ohio, New Haven, and many other cities.